BiodunDevv/Univote-Backend/README.md

 ## 🎉 Acknowledgments

-- Azure Face API for facial recognition
+- Face++ API for facial recognition
 - MongoDB for database
 - Express.js for backend framework
 - Nodemailer for email service